nhsengland/datascience/docs/our_work/data-linkage-hub/linkage-projects/better-matching.md

 summary: 'This project is creating a probabilistic linkage model using Splink, in order to improve linkage outcomes, and by extension, patient outcomes.
 The aim is for this to be used to link data in a range of NHS datasets.'
 category: 'Projects'
 origin: 'NHSD'
-tags: ['POPULATION HEALTH', 'LINKAGE', 'PYTHON', 'PII', 'WIP','STRUCTURED DATA']
+tags: ['POPULATION HEALTH', 'LINKAGE', 'MODELLING', 'PYTHON', 'PII', 'WIP','STRUCTURED DATA', 'IN DEVELOPMENT']
 ---

 ## Crafting a model that suits NHS England data linkage needs